ansibleguy/sw_iredmail/Prerequisites.md

   - NTP: 123/udp to 0.debian.pool.ntp.org and 0.debian.pool.ntp.org
   - APT: 443/tcp+udp to deb.debian.org and security.debian.org (_or whatever main repository you are using_)
 - Mailing: 25/tcp to Internet
-- LetsEncrypt: 443/tcp+udp to acme-v02.api.letsencrypt.org and staging-v02.api.letsencrypt.org (_debug mode_)
+- LetsEncrypt: 80/tcp, 443/tcp+udp to acme-v02.api.letsencrypt.org, staging-v02.api.letsencrypt.org (_debug mode_) and r3.o.lencr.org
 - ClamAV: 443/tcp+udp to database.clamav.net
 - SpamAssassin: 80/tcp, 443/tcp+udp to spamassassin.apache.org and domains listed in the [mirror list](https://spamassassin.apache.org/updates/MIRRORED.BY)
 - SOGo: 80/tcp, 443/tcp+udp to packages.inverse.ca (_only if you are using it as an opt-in_)